elishagretton/pinterest-data-pipeline744/docs/batch-data-api-configuration.md

 ## Step 3: Send data to the API

-To send data to the API, the plugin-connector (created in [Milestone 2](./milestone_2.md)) is used to send the batch data to the MSK Cluster.
+To send data to the API, the plugin-connector (created in [`batch-data-msk-s3-connection.md`](./batch-data-msk-s3-connection.md)) is used to send the batch data to the MSK Cluster.

 First, ensure the up-to-date API has been deployed and the REST proxy is started on the EC2 client machine.